mbeacom/drone-on-kubernetes/gke-with-https/README.md

 ways to do this:

-* If you don't have a strong preference, make sure your `gcloud` client is pointed at the project you'd like the cluster created within.
-Then you can run the `create-gke-cluster.sh` script in this directory.
-If you do this, you'll end up with a cluster and a persistent disk for your DB.
+* If you don't have a strong preference, make sure your `gcloud` client is pointed at the GCP project you'd like the cluster created within.
+Next, run the `create-gke-cluster.sh` script in this directory.
+You'll end up with a cluster and a persistent disk for your DB.
+Your `gcloud` client will point `kubectl` at your new cluster for you.
 * The Google Cloud Platform web console makes cluster creation very easy, as well.
 See the
   [GKE docs](https://cloud.google.com/container-engine/docs/before-you-begin)),
-  on how to get this set up.
-If you create it like this, you'll need to manually point your `gcloud` client is pointed at the cluster
+  on how to go about this.
+If you create the cluster through the web console, you'll need to manually point your `kubectl` client at the cluster (via `gcloud container clusters get-credentials`).

 ### Create a persistent disk for your sqlite DB